- Experience the tropical life by living and diving into, the sparkling Caribbean

 - Community outreach in environmental education

-Four days a week will be devoted to your volunteer work.
+Five days a week will be devoted to your volunteer work.
 These days can often be quite long and tiring, beginning around 6 am.
 If the Scientific dives are going to plan, the fifth day may be dedicated to fun dives in the morning, and relaxing in the evening but of course cannot be guaranteed.
 Weekends are your free time.

-Please keep in mind that the aim is to get every volunteer out on as many dives as possible, however the weather does not always permit diving.
+Please note: The aim is to get every volunteer out on as many dives as possible, however the weather does not always permit diving.
 Volunteers must have a flexible attitude about this, as you will not be allowed to dive in unsafe conditions.